 Evidence-based ideas for creating an effective advocacy campaign:

 - Crafting culturally grounded advocacy messages requires understanding Indigenous values.
 Anishinaabe law teaches that water has a spirit, we do not own water, water is life, water can heal, women are responsible for water, we must respect the water, water can suffer and water needs a voice.
 (Watch a video of University of Manitoba Prof. Aimée Craft and Anishinaabe knowledge keepers.)

 - Campaign messages that frame drinking water as a human right may help increase public support for government action.
 Emphasizing the suffering of babies, children, and expectant mothers as a result of inadequate water services may also be an effective public advocacy strategy.
-(Watch a video of psychology professor Dr. Katherine Starzyk explaining some of her research results or read her conference abstract.)
+(Watch a short video of psychology professor Dr. Katherine Starzyk explaining some of her research results or read her conference abstract.)

 - New findings by economist Dr. Melanie O’Gorman that might help demonstrate human suffering:

 - First Nation residents with proper sanitation are 38 per cent more likely to report that they are in good health than those without.

 - In one First Nation, two-thirds of people surveyed run out of water at home.